Emperor-One/Hamster-Key-Telegram-Bot/README.md

 python bot.py
 ```

+## Proxies

+Proxy support has been added to the bot as of 09-05-2024.
+Proxies are disabled by default.
+If you want to enable them you
+need to change `USE_PROXIES=False` in config.py to `USE_PROXIES=True`

 ## Exclusive Mode
 This bot can be set to exclusive mode meaning you can make it so that only the people you authorize can use
 the bot.
-In order to do this, set the EXCLUSIVE variable in bot.py to True:
+In order to do this, set the EXCLUSIVE variable in config.py to True:
 ```python
 EXCLUSIVE = True
 ```